ehonda/Pagination/README.md

 }
 ```

-With this extension method, you can now create a `GamesClient` instance and iterate through all games from all pages with a simple loop.
+With this new method, you can now create a `GamesClient` instance and iterate through all games from all pages with a simple loop.

 ```csharp
 var gamesClient = new GamesClient();